-If you want to increase net profit, you need to decrease expenses and increase revenue.
+If you want to increase net profit, you must decrease expenses and increase revenue.
 Easier said than done, right?

 There are a few ways you can decrease expenses.
-You can shop around for different vendors to see if you can find better deals on supplies, inventory, and equipment.
+You can shop around for different vendors to find better deals on supplies, inventory, and equipment.
 Or, you could look for expenses that you can reduce or cut out altogether.

 18. Where do I report profit?

 You can report your business’s profit by creating an income statement.
-Your small business income statement summarizes your business’s profits and losses during an accounting period.
+Your small business income, or profit and loss, statement summarizes your business’s profits and losses during an accounting period.

 An income statement is one of three main financial statements you can create to observe your business’s financial health, obtain outside financing, and make financial decisions.
 The other two financial statements include the small business balance sheet and cash flow statement.